Skip to content

 In other words: the intra-loop discipline is the same in both modes.
 What differs is the cross-pass hand-off into iteration 1 — in single-model the writer pre-warms the editor's bottom; in dual-model the editor has to warm that slice itself on the agent server, and the saving only kicks in from the second iteration.

-8. The KV tracker¶
+8. The KV tracker

 Orb logs cache behaviour for each LLM call in two views:

-usagefield returned by the model server reports how many prompt tokens it actually served from cache.
-This is the only number that reconciles with the provider's billing dashboard, and it's what to trust when you want to know whether the cache hit. - Local estimate — a debugging aid alongside provider truth, split into two parts that are deliberately not combined:
+• Provider — ground truth.
+The usage field returned by the model server reports how many prompt tokens it actually served from cache.
+This is the only number that reconciles with the provider's billing dashboard, and it's what to trust when you want to know whether the cache hit.

-- A character-prefix overlap of the messages list (without tools), giving a percentage shared with the predecessor call.
+• A character-prefix overlap of the messages list (without tools), giving a percentage shared with the predecessor call.

-- A binary match/differ on the tools blob.
+• A binary match/differ on the tools blob.

 The split exists because where a chat template renders the tools list (inside the system block, before the final user turn, or somewhere else) determines whether a tools diff actually breaks the wire-level cache.
 The tracker can't inspect the template, so collapsing the two signals into one "estimated %" would lie.
 Two split numbers plus provider truth lets a human read what's going on without false precision.